zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopeless-procedure.md

 1. Modify the action bar valid computation

-   In order to modify the `valid` computation, the existing logic that was used to validate the state of action bar is removed.
-It is replaced by the following logic that computes validation using the editScope, along with validation for new TextBox.
+   In order to modify the `valid` computation, the existing logic validated the state of the action bar was removed and  replaced by the following logic that computes validation using the `editScope`, along with validation for new TextBox.
+The new logic is in the following code.

     ```ts
     ko.computed<boolean>(container, () => {